LinDadaism/BrittleFractureSimulation/README.md

 assert(out.numberofpoints == out.numberofpointmarkers);
 ```

-A GUI window should launch displaying a 3D cube.
+A GUI window should launch displaying a 3D cube along with some debugging visuals of the vornoi decomposition.

 # Misc below: